altwajre/hello-akka/resources/docs/03-actors/05-routing/README.md

 - However, do not use _Broadcast Messages_ when you use `BalancingPool` for routees as described in [Specially Handled Messages](#specially-handled-messages).

 # A Router Actor
+- A router can also be created as:
+    - A self contained actor that manages the routees itself.
+    - And loads routing logic and other settings from configuration.
+- This type of router actor comes in two distinct flavors:
+#### Pool:
+    - The router creates routees as child actors and removes them from the router if they terminate.
+#### Group:
+    - The routee actors are created externally to the router and the router sends messages to the specified path using actor selection, without watching for termination.
+- The settings for a router actor can be defined in configuration or programmatically.
+In order to make an actor to make use of an externally configurable router the FromConfig props wrapper must be used to denote that the actor accepts routing settings from configuration.
+This is in contrast with Remote Deployment where such marker props is not necessary.
+If the props of an actor is NOT wrapped in FromConfig it will ignore the router section of the deployment configuration.
+- You send messages to the routees via the router actor in the same way as for ordinary actors, i.e. via its ActorRef.
+The router actor forwards messages onto its routees without changing the original sender.
+When a routee replies to a routed message, the reply will be sent to the original sender, not to the router actor.